jackieldesign/CODEWORDS/Week10/readme.md

 Funnily enough, she states an opinion that echoes Andy, saying that the computer is just a tool, like a pen.
 Except Andy was talking about Adobe :')

 Thinking about technology in a way that considers the world and its needs is so crucial.
-We can get carried away with the glamour of it - but focusing on becoming people rather than technicians is something we should really strive for.
+We can get carried away with the glamour of it, but retaining that focus on becoming people rather than technicians is something we should really strive for.

 ___